ryanmgds/ryanmgds.github.io/index.md

 ## Welcome to Ryan's Github Pages

+## Unit 6 video notes
+- hard coding is difficult for adapting projects
+- Programs can make classes through print statements
+- using random makes it hard to debug
+- classes show behaviors and states of code
+-
+## Unit 5 video notes
+-classes used to organize data and group them, main way to keep them organized so they aren't scattered -

 ## Calculator Highlights page

 In coding languages, Reverse Polish Notation is used to calculate math expressions by using Stacks and the Shunting-yard algorithm to parse through the inputed data